LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### &lt;weather_envelopes&gt;

 **Description:** The following parameters define the valid weather conditions for the given method.
+If the average weather condition for a given day falls outside of these valid conditions, the crews for the specified method will not be deployed and will attempt to conduct the survey the following day.

 #### &lt;precipitation&gt;